-CU Boulder will, upon confirmation of an ongoing significant emergency or dangerous situation that poses an imminent threat to the safety of campus community members, immediately issue emergency notifications to the campus community.
-An emergency notification is sent using text messaging to your registered cell phone number, push notifications to computers and mobile devices that have the Alertus app installed, email to all @Colorado.edu accounts, postings on social media, publishing to CU Boulder websites, and recording on the campus information line.
+CU Boulder will, upon confirmation of a significant emergency or dangerous situation that poses an immediate threat to the safety of campus community members, immediately issue emergency notifications to the campus community.
+An emergency notification is sent using text messaging to your registered cell phone number, push notifications to computers and mobile devices that have the Alertus app installed, e-mail to all @Colorado.EDU accounts, postings on social media, publishing to CU Boulder Alerts website, and recording on the campus information line.
 While it is impossible to predict every significant emergency or dangerous situation that may occur on campus, the following situations are examples that may warrant an emergency notification after confirmation.

 - Active harmer

-- Bomb/explosives (threat)
+- Bomb/explosives (threats)

 - Communicable disease outbreak

 - Severe weather

 - Terrorist incident

 - Civil unrest

 - Natural disaster

 - Hazardous materials incident

 - Structure fires